-Agency is a complex area of law that can affect parties across contracts and industries – from major construction projects with superintendents through to manufacturing and distribution.
+The definition of agency in business law is a complex area of law that can affect parties across contracts and industries – from major construction projects with superintendents through to manufacturing and distribution.

-A broad definition of agency is when one party (the principal) grants another party (the agent) authority to act on behalf of the principal to deal with a third party.
+A broad definition of agency in business law is when one party (the principal) grants another party (the agent) authority to act on behalf of the principal to deal with a third party.
 It needs to be clear who the agent is and who they are acting on behalf of, the authority of the agent and the timeframe for which the agent can act on behalf of the principal.

 Some of the principles and concepts of agency are addressed below.

-Essential features of agency
+Essential features of agency in business law

 - Agency – is a fiduciary relationship.

 - Consent – the Principal must consent to the agent acting of their behalf and to be bound to third parties that the agent engages on the principal’s behalf.

 - No ongoing duty – once the principal and third party are in a legal relationship, the agent is no longer part of the relationship.
 The agent has no ongoing rights or duties to the transaction itself.